balancap/SDC-Vehicle-Detection/README.md

 # Udacity SDC: Vehicle Detection

-The goad of this project is to implement a robust pipeline capable of detecting moving vehicles in real-time.
+The goal of this project is to implement a robust pipeline capable of detecting moving vehicles in real-time.
 Even though the project was designed for using classic Computer Vision techniques, namely HOG features and SVM classifier, in agreement the course organizers, I decided like a few other students to go for a deep learning approach.

 Several important papers on object detection using deep convolutional networks have been published the last few years.
 More specifically, [Faster R-CNN](https://arxiv.org/abs/1506.01497), [YOLO](https://arxiv.org/abs/1612.08242) and [Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325) are the present state-of-the-art in using CNN for real-time object detection.